GemsNY

 “Wait for the ring; it is strong, it has a magic of might”- Edith Nesbit

 Choosing a ring is quite personal.
 An engagement ring especially, is close to the heart, and will be worn daily.
 So, the mere thought of fashioning your engagement ring is itself so deep that you start feeling unfathomable emotions.
-From selecting the centerstone to the setting and metal, everything looks exciting at first but turns out daunting eventually.
-And it’s quite the work choosing a centerstone, but once you’re done with it, you’re halfway there.
-The next big step is choosing a ring setting.
+From selecting the centerstone to the setting, and the metal, everything looks exciting.
+It’s quite the work choosing a centerstone, but once you’re done with it, you’re halfway there.
+The next big step is choosing a ring setting. prong and bezel are some of the popular ring settings.

 There are other prong styles, such as 6-prongs and knife-edge prongs, each giving a unique look to the ring.
-The prong setting is designed to showcase as much of the centerstone as possible while allowing light to easily pass through for that extra sparkle.
+Prong settings maximize the visibility of the center stone and enhance sparkle by allowing more light to pass through.
 Because of this, the prongs tend to be made quite thin, but still durable.
 Prongs allow your centerstone to be set high for extra flair, or low, for convenience.
 If you want your centerstone to steal the limelight wherever you go, the prong ring setting is the one for you.

-Prongs are made to elevate the centerstone to make sure it stands out.
-The prong setting is also very convenient to clean; the centerstone can easily be cleansed around the prongs.
+Prongs lift the center stone, helping it stand out beautifully.
+The prong setting allows you to easily clean around the center stone.
 It is a perfect choice when one is looking for their centerstone to shine brighter and stand out.

 Drawbacks

 • The main drawback of prong settings is their X-factor, the exposure of the centerstone.
-If the centerstone is not durable or if it’s bigger in size, it would run a higher risk of getting chipped or being scratched.
+If the center stone lacks durability or is larger in size, it faces a higher risk of chipping or scratching.

 The bezel setting is the most secure setting type, as any hit or shock to the jewelry will most likely impact on the metal around the centerstone, and not the gemstone itself.